ckamps/2232-defiance/content/home-systems.md

 ## Doorbell and Camera

-A Ring Doorbell Pro is positioned at the main entry door.
+The main entry has a Ring Doorbell Pro is positioned at the main entry door.

 ## Networking